 The vast majority of the time, floaters are more of a nuisance than anything.
-However, due to their association with potentially serious eye disorders, we encourage all patients with new onset floaters to be evaluated with a comprehensive, dilated eye health examination.
+However, due to their association with potentially serious eye disorders, we encourage all patients with new-onset floaters to be evaluated with a comprehensive, dilated eye health examination.

-Sudden loss of part or all of one's vision could be serious, and can be a symptom of a significant problem elsewhere in your body.
-It does not necessarily have to be complete loss of vision.
+Sudden loss of part or all of one's vision could be serious and can be a symptom of a significant problem elsewhere in your body.
+It does not necessarily have to be the complete loss of vision.
 It could be a partial loss of vision, or a blurring of the visual field, or changes to your color vision.
-In some cases the affected area might just be the periphery, and often the vision loss only affects one eye.
+In some cases, the affected area might just be the periphery, and often the vision loss only affects one eye.
 In other cases, the vision loss may appear as a gray splotch that blocks sight.

 Sometimes the loss of vision might only last a few seconds.
 In other cases, the impairment can last minutes or even hours, or the rest of your life.
-If you have experienced sudden loss of some or all vision in one or both eyes please call North Shore Eye Health and Wellness immediately.
+If you have experienced a sudden loss of some or all vision in one or both eyes please call North Shore Eye Health and Wellness immediately.